Cannabis Licensing in Massachusetts

-Board members, directors, executives, managers, employees, and volunteers of any licensed marijuana establishment.
-Massachusetts Cannabis Control Commission, Guidance on Marijuana Establishment Agent Registration
+Board members, directors, executives, managers, employees, and volunteers of any licensed marijuana establishment must be registered as an agent, per the Massachusetts Cannabis Control Commission's Guidance on Agent Registration

 Marijuana Establishments must apply for agent registrations on behalf of the above listed individuals.
 Applicants must fill out an agent registration application for each individual for each specific license.
 For example, if a proposed agent will be associated with multiple establishment-types (cultivation, retail, manufacturing, etc.), an application must be submitted for each individual establishment.

 - 21 years of age or older

 - Never convicted in the Commonwealth of distribution of controlled substances to minors or a like offense in another jurisdiction

 - Must be suitable for registration in accordance with 935 CMR 500.800 and 500.802

 The following background information must be disclosed on the agent application:

 - Description and dates of any criminal action that occurred in any jurisdiction which resulted in a conviction, guilty plea, plea of nolo contendere, or admission of sufficient facts